szeiger/ornate/doc/src/uris.md

 ## `toctree` and `config`

 These protocols are used to include TOCs and config values in a document.
-See [Image Elements](images.md) for more details.
+See [](images.md) for more details.